mrmartineau/rigel-vscode/README.md

   </p>
 </div>

-### This is a port of the [Rigel theme](https://rigel.netlify.app/) for VS Code.
+> This is a port of the [Rigel theme](https://rigel.netlify.app/) for VS Code.

-> This theme is in beta and has not been published to the Visual Studio Marketplace.
-If you want to try it out, download the repo and move the folder into your `~/.vscode/extensions` directory.
+Download the theme from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=mrmartineau.rigel-vscode)

 #### React